KhaledElrefaey/EchoFlow-Net/README.md

    - Splitting data into training and validation sets

 2. **Architecture of the Model**
-   - Implementing segmentation models using **Segmentation Models PyTorch (SMP)**.
+   - Using **Segmentation Models PyTorch (SMP)**.
-   - Supporting different encoder configurations such as ResNet and EfficientNet.
+   - Supporting different configurations and encoders such as ResNet and EfficientNet.
    - Loss: using Dice + Cross-Entropy.

 3. **Training and Validation**
-   - Showing training progress.
-   - Automatically saving best model checkpoints.
+   - Showing the progress of training and automatically saving best model checkpoint.

 4. **Computing Ejection Fraction**
-   - Calculating LVEF by **Simpson’s biplane formula** using segmented LV cavities.
+   - Calculating Left-Ventricular EF by **Simpson’s biplane formula** using segmentations.

 5. **Calibration and Evaluation**
    - Computing important metrics: MAE, Bias, SD, Limits of Agreement, Pearson’s *r*, and R².